garylirocks/quickrefs/azure.markdown

 | management group  | children management groups, subscriptions, resource groups |
 | subscription      | subscriptions, resource groups                             |

-Effects:
+### Effects

-- An assignment could have one of the effects:
+An assignment could have one of the following effects:

-  - Audit: highlight noncompliant resources, can automatically remediate them (eg. tagging, diagnostic settings)
+- **Append**:
+  - create/update: add additional fields to the requested resource, eg. allowed IPs for a storage account
+  - existing: no changes, mark the resource as non-compliant
+- **Audit**:
+  - create/update: add a warning event in the activity log
+  - existing: compliance status on the resource is updated
+- **Deny**:
-  - Deny: prevent noncompliant resources from being created,
+  - create/update: prevent the resources from being created
-  - Disabled
-- Evaluates Arc enabled resources as well
+  - existing: mark as non-compliant
+- **Disabled**
+- **AuditIfNotExists**
+- **DeployIfNotExists**
+- **Modify**

 Evaluation times or events:

 - A resource is created or updated
 - A new assignment created
 - A policy or initiative already assigned to a scope is updated
-- During the standard compliance evaluation cycle, once every 24 hours
+- Standard compliance evaluation cycle, once every 24 hours

+### Order of evaluation

+When a request to create or update a resource comes in, Azure Policy creates a list of all assignments that apply to the resource.

+Azure Policy evaluate policies in an order determined by policy effects:

+- **Disabled**: checked first
+- **Append** and **Modify**, they could alter the request
+- **Deny**
+- **Audit**
+- *sends request to Resource Provider (during creation/update)*
+- *Resource Provider returns a success code*
+- **AuditIfNotExists** and **DeployIfNotExists**: evalute to determine whether additional logging or action is required.

 ## Blueprints